 In a claim against a service provider, even at present the court will probably not apply the EU definition of disability.
-For example in the employment case of Banaszczyk v Booker (bailii.org) the EAT made the point that the Equality Act definition of disability and the guidance on it do not apply only in the field of employment and occupation.
-However ‘in that field’ it is established law that the definition of ‘disability’ must be applied in a way which gives effect to Framework Employment Directive.
+For example in the employment case of Banaszczyk v Booker (bailii.org) the EAT made the point that the Equality Act definition of disability and the guidance go beyond the field of employment and occupation.
+However “in that field” (employment and occupation) it is established law that the definition of ‘disability’ must be applied in a way which gives effect to Framework Employment Directive.

 After Brexit, claims against service providers and other types of non-employment claims under the Equality Act should not normally be ‘retained EU law’.
 This will mean the s.6(3) provisions on applying pre-Brexit case law will not apply.

 One possible exception is services from ‘information society service providers’ (see eg Services: Connection with Britain>Information Society Services).

 There are important current links on Where we are above.
 Also

 - Our Brexit Work – Equality and Human Rights Commission;

 - HL Constitution Cttee report: EU (Withdrawal) Bill, January 2018 (pdf):